paul-vdb/NWTMasterSample/README.md

 For now you can use the function below to create the HIP boxes. hip must be a data.table with columns X, Y, index = MasterSampleIndex.
-Easiest way to create it is to call getIndividualBoxIndices() first.
-With that output you can then call getHIPBoxes().
+Easiest way to create it is to first call

+getIndividualBoxIndices()

+With that output you can then call

+getHIPBoxes()

-To check spatial balance use.
-Best to test this against multiple different partitions to see the impact on balance. getBalance()
+It's great to test your choice of B against multiple different partitions to see the impact on balance.
+Also feel free to check again GRTS etc. The following function returns balance for any set of points in the correct structure.

+getBalance()

-To sample a river in the style of the NZ FW Master Sample you can use: getPolyRast()
+To sample a river in the style of the NZ FW Master Sample you can use:

+getPolyRast()

-This code essentially is driven by: getHipSample()
+This code essentially is driven by:

+getHipSample()

 You can pass any random seed, bounding box etc and return a HIP sample from this.

 Please see the attached vignettes for some example use with lakes in the Upper Coppermine River Basin.